 These little green fellas are Rose-ringed parakeets

 They’re also well known as the ring-necked parakeet, or in Düsseldorf, as the “green parrots”.
 One thing that I always questioned was, why Düsseldorf?
-Apparently, these parrots have been known to be one of the few types of parrots who has trained themselves to properly adapt to “disturbed habitats” i.e. a constantly evolving urban city like Düsseldorf.
+Apparently, these parrots have been known to be one of the few types of parrots who have trained themselves to properly adapt to “disturbed habitats” i.e. a constantly evolving urban city like Düsseldorf.

 How did they end up in Germany?